Secured Line of Credit: What Is It, and What Are My Alternatives?

 Contributing Writer at Tally

-A line of credit gives you access to flexible funds to consolidate debt, complete a home improvement project, and more.
-You can use as much or as little of the line of credit as you need and will only pay interest on the amount you use.
+A line of credit gives you access to flexible funds to consolidate debt, complete a home improvement project and more.
+You can use as much or as little of the line of credit as you need and you will only pay interest on the amount you use.

 Speaking of interest, lines of credit typically have a variable interest rate based on the prime rate, which is the interest rate banks charge their most creditworthy corporate customers.
 If the prime rate goes up, your variable rate will likely rise too, increasing the cost of borrowing from your line of credit.

 There are two main types of lines of credit: secured and unsecured.

 You may wonder what a secured line of credit is and how it differs from an unsecured line of credit.
 We'll cover that and more in this article.

 Secured line of credit defined

 Secured lines of credit give you access to flexible cash you can borrow as you need.
 Even better, you’ll only pay interest on the amount you use.
 Like a credit card, your secured line of credit will have a credit limit, which is the most you can borrow at one time.

 Most lines of credit will have two phases: a draw phase and a repayment phase.
 During the draw phase, you can take loans from the line of credit and make interest-only monthly payments.